alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 Power BI, DAX functions, Data Modelling, and Exploratory Data Analysis (EDA).

 ### Data Understanding
 Atlas Labs is a fictitious software company.
 To perform the analysis I used HR records that consisted of five tables:  `EducationLevel`, `Employee`, `RatingLevel`, `SatisfiedLevel`, and `PerformanceRating`.
-For more details of each dataset review the [Metadata page](metadata.md).
+For more details of each dataset review the [Metadata page](assets/data/project1-metadata.md).

 ### Data Cleaning
 I initiated a new Power BI report and imported the five CSV datasets.
 To clarify the table roles, I prepended 'Fact' or 'Dim' to each table name, designating them as either fact or dimension tables.
-Next, I ensured that the columns were correctly formatted following the [Metadata information](metadata.md).
+Next, I ensured that the columns were correctly formatted following the [Metadata](assets/data/project1-metadata.md) information.

 ### Data Transformation
-I created a new date calculated table using the DAX code from [DimDate.txt](DimDate.txt) file.
+I created a new date calculated table using the DAX code from [DimDate.txt](assets/data/project1-DimDate.txt) file.

-{% include figure.liquid loading="eager" max-width="280px" max-heigth="420px" path="assets/img/project1-rename-columns.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" max-width="280px" max-heigth="420px" path="assets/img/project1/project1-rename-columns.png" class="img-fluid rounded z-depth-1" %}

 <br/>Once the data was loaded and cleaned, I generated a data model to establish the relatioships between tables.
 This image shows the initial data model.

-{% include figure.liquid path="assets/img/project1-initial-model.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/project1/project1-initial-model.png" class="img-fluid rounded z-depth-1" %}

 <br/>This image shows the final data model used for the analysis.

-{% include figure.liquid path="assets/img/project1-model-hr-powerbi.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/project1/project1-model-hr-powerbi.png" class="img-fluid rounded z-depth-1" %}

 ### DAX measures